mars-research/hello-os/README.md

+These instructions work on Ubuntu 18.04

 ### Prerequisites

 * Install Qemu

-You can run the "Hello world!" bootable example under Qemu emulator.
-So first install Qemu
+You can run this boot into Rust demo under Qemu emulator or on baremetal hardware.
+I suggest to try Qemu first.
+Install Qemu

 ```
 sudo apt-get install qemu